 We’ve worked with dozens of leaders and management teams to develop similar operating principles.
 Who’s going to be involved in which decisions?
 Which leaders need to meet regularly, and how often?
 How often do we revisit the delegations of responsibility?
 People work more effectively together once they start talking about how they want to work together.
 Trust builds naturally when the expectations are clear.
 What’s surprising is so many people never have this conversation in the first place.

 One type of conflict reflects differences in priorities, approaches, and ways of seeing things.
-The second type of conflict stems from past breaches of trust.

 Here’s what I would say about the first type of conflict: “Conflict over points of view is expected.
 Until the decision is made, I expect there to be disagreements among you.
 You need to talk to each other directly and understand each other’s point of view.
 It’s important that you talk about your underlying assumptions and find out what data you agree on, and where you disagree.
 Above all, don’t ask someone else to referee your conflict.
 Learn to work it out yourselves.
 Only ask for a referee after you’ve exhausted all efforts to figure this out on your own.”